systemd/systemd/docs/BOOT_LOADER_INTERFACE.md

   for initialization, it is formatted as numeric, NUL-terminated, decimal string, in UTF-16.

+* Similarly, the EFI variable `StubTimeInitUSec` contains a timestamp when a unified kernel image was started.

-* The EFI Variable `LoaderTimeExecUSec` contains the timestamp in microseconds when the loader finished its work and is about to execute the kernel.
+* The EFI Variable `LoaderTimeExecUSec` contains the timestamp in microseconds when the loader finished its work and is about to execute the boot entry.
 The time spent in the loader is the difference between `LoaderTimeExecUSec` and `LoaderTimeInitUSec`.
 This value is formatted the same way as `LoaderTimeInitUSec`.

+* Similarly, the EFI variable `StubTimeHandOffUSec` contains a timestamp for when a unified kernel image finished its work and is about to execute the payload.

 * The EFI variable `LoaderDevicePartUUID` contains the partition GUID of the ESP the boot loader was run from formatted as NUL-terminated UTF16 string, in